pierreforstmann/pg_iot/README.md

 pg_iot is a PostgreSQL extension which allows to define table as INSERT only table (IOT):
 - only INSERT and SELECT statements are allowed
-- UPDATE and DELETE statements are forbidden.
+- UPDATE, DELETE and MERGE statements are forbidden.

 ### Installation